Matthew Hussey: 5 Things To Know About Camila Cabello’s Older Ex-Boyfriend

 UPDATE (6/25/2019, 9:30 p.m.
 ET): Camila Cabello, 22, has reportedly split from British relationship coach Matthew Hussey, 32, according to a report from The Sun on June 25 (People also confirmed this).
 Camila and Matthew dated for more than a year — since Feb.
 2018, to be exact — after first meeting on the set of the TODAY show.
 Just four days prior to the breakup news, Camila dropped a sexy music video with Shawn Mendes, 20, for their track “Señorita.”
 Here’s what you should know about the dating expert Camila has reportedly parted ways with.

-ORIGINAL STORY: 1.
-He was spotted kissing Camila Cabello: It appears that Matthew Hussey‘s dating “Havana” singer Camila Cabello, who, at 20, is ten years younger than him.
+ORIGINAL STORY (June 2018): It appears that Matthew Hussey‘s dating “Havana” singer Camila Cabello, who, at 20, is ten years younger than him.
 Hey, the heart wants what it wants!
 It’s unclear when the two started dating, but it’s been going on for awhile.
-In January, Camila told Beats 1 radio host Zane Low that there was “maybe” a new man in her life.
+In Jan.
+2018, Camila told Beats 1 radio host Zane Low that there was “maybe” a new man in her life.
 “Now it’s a lot of loving,” she said.

-Camila and Matthew were spotted frolicking on the beach together in Cabo San Lucas, Mexico, on February 9.
+1. Camila and Matthew were spotted frolicking on the beach together and kissing in Cabo San Lucas, Mexico, on Feb.
+9, 2018.
 In photos taken of the couple, Matthew is seen wrapping his arms around her from behind while she grabs his hand as they’re sprayed with surf.
 In another, they’re kissing deeply.
 Aww!

 2. He’s a dating and life coach: No wonder he was able to snag Camila!
 Aside from being extremely handsome and dashing, Matthew knows a thing or two about love.
 He’s a revered dating, relationship, “human dynamics,” and life coach frequently sought out for his expert advice.
 He even does events where you can see him in person.